 The Ability to Benefit program is for adults who do not have a high school diploma or equivalency certificate.
-Students must qualify for federal financial aid and take an assessment exam to show they can pass a college-level class with some support.
+You must be enrolled in our High School Equivalency/GED program, and you must be eligible for federal financial aid.

-Once accepted into the program, students commit to a one- to two-year certificate program.
-The cost of your first two classes — including tuition and fees, textbooks, supplies, and a Capital Metro Green Pass — is covered.
+Once accepted into the program, you will choose one of the level 1 certificate programs below.
+The cost of your first two classes — including tuition and fees, textbooks/equipment, and a Capital Metro Green Pass — is covered.

 Note: A prior criminal conviction could keep you from obtaining the state license required for certain careers.
 If you have a question about your background and licensure, contact Career Pathways staff to setup an appointment.
 You also have the right to request a criminal history evaluation letter from the applicable licensing agency.